PinoyColada/Pirate-Plunderers/README.md

 1. Install Git on your system (skip this step if you already have downloaded it).
 2. Clone the repository.
+3. Change the directory to 'pirate-punderers' where the package.json file is located in.
 2. Do 'npm i' to install the dependencies of the project.
-3. Change the directory to 'pirate-punderers'.
 4. Do 'npm start' and the application should be successfully running!

 ***